-At times, PII will have to be transmitted to another person, agency, program staff, etc. Transmission of PII should be done only on a need-to-know basis.
-However, when this information must be shared there are several precautions that must be taken to prevent a PII breach incident.
+At times, PII will have to be transmitted to another person, agency, program staff, etc. Transmission of PII should be done only on a need to know basis and precautions should be taken such as encryption, if email is used.

-When sharing PII, certain security measures have to be taken in order to protect the sensitive nature of the information.
-For example, if the information is sent via email or an unsecured system, proper protection measures, like encrypting any attachment, is required.
 As precautionary actions, encryption software should be used on desktop designed for the transmission of PII, Sensitive PII should be encrypted before sending, transmitting PII via secure web applications and assuring that protocols have been put in place.
-If the information is to be faxed, the fax number should be confirmed, the intended recipient will be waiting for the fax and no unauthorized person will intercept it.
-PII should not be placed on shared drives, Intranet or Internet; nor should physical documents be left out on desks, printers, or areas where unauthorized personnel could have access to the information.
-Other measures include: